isomerpages/mol-services/_government-services/02-check-govt-benefits/00a-overview(accordion).md

 claim:
 - title: <a name="submit"></a> Submit Your Claim During eFiling
   content: |
-  *(Click [here](https://www.iras.gov.sg/irashome/web/pages/taxCalendarListing.aspx) for information on the eFiling due date)*

-    During efiling, you can submit your claim if you need to make a revision to your claim:
+  During eFiling, you can submit your claim if you need to make a revision to your claim:
     <ol>
         <li>Log in to <a href="https://mytax.iras.gov.sg/ESVWeb/default.aspx" target="_blank">MyTax Portal</a></li>
         <li>Go to “Individuals” > “File Income Tax Return”</li>